 The fish community at RM 0.15 in 2013 had an IBI score of 32 (Fair) and a MIwb score of 5.4 (Poor), failing to meet the WWH biocriteria.
-The 2013 score remains consistent with previous four years IBI scores (Table 8) and MIwb scores for this site.
-Ten species of fish were collected in the one electrofishing pass, and about 60% of the total catch consisted of pollution-tolerant individuals such as common white sucker (Catostomus commersonii), yellow bullhead (Ictalurus natalis), and green sunfish (Lepomis cyanellus).
-A total of 30 CSO overflow events from June 18, 2013 to July 23, 2013, contributed more than 35 million gallons of combined sewage to Big Creek; these overflows may detract from a movement of more desirable pollution sensitive species from inhabiting the site.
-There are also a large number of illicit discharges located upstream of the sampling area.
-The fish community would likely improve with the reduction/removal of overflow events and illicit discharges, as the habitat should be capable of supporting a more diverse population of fish.
+The 2013 score was consistent with previous years IBI scores (Table 8) for this site.
+Ten species of fish were collected in the one electrofishing pass, and about 60% of the total catch consisted of pollution-tolerant individuals such as common white sucker, yellow bullhead, and green sunfish.
+Previous years IBI and MIwb scores are depicted in Figure 2 and Figure 3.